Are you a non-native English teacher? Are you running into difficulties finding a TEFL job?

 Remember that even if you are facing challenges as a non-native English teacher, this does not mean that you can’t be successful.
 Put yourself in the mindset of a teacher entrepreneur and you will be able to build your own base of private clients.
 Use these top 7 tips to get started.

 Want more tips like these?
-Download this FREE e-book that shows you exactly how to boost your professional profile to get TEFL jobs as a non-native speaker.
+Download this FREE e-book that shows you the first 5 steps you need to take to get TEFL jobs as a non-native speaker.

 Yes, it works even if you’ve been turned down before and despite the widespread preference for native speakers.

 Want to learn how to get TEFL jobs as a 'non-native speaker'?

 Get this FREE e-book with your 5-step plan to boosting your job opportunities as a ‘non-native speaker’ teacher